-- Housing Services Corporation (HSC) Bulk Purchase Program (2023 program commodity price of almost \$0.238/m3 plus transportation rate of \$0.069/m3 for total landed price of \$0.31/m3).3 - 4.6 With supporting market intelligence and analysis as provided by Blackstone Energy Services, Regional staff are kept up-to-date regarding market conditions and proactively secure natural gas supply for Regional accounts where deemed financially beneficial to do so.
+- to Union Dawn ranging between approximately \$0.046/m3 to \$0.051/m3 during 2024, the total all-in cost was estimated to be in the range of \$0.182/m3 and \$0.189/m3 during 2024; and - Housing Services Corporation (HSC) Bulk Purchase Program with a 2024 program commodity price of almost \$0.173/m3 plus transportation rate of almost \$0.054/m3 for total landed price of just over \$0.226/m3.3 - 4.7 With supporting market intelligence and analysis as provided by Blackstone Energy Services, Regional staff are kept up to date regarding market conditions and proactively secure natural gas supply for Regional accounts where deemed financially beneficial to do so.
 Any price hedge is incurred primarily to ensure a secure source of supply and cost certainty given supply constraints are more often experienced over the winter heating season.